Rent assistance in Minneapolis and Hennepin County.

-Find information on eviction prevention programs, free legal advice for landlord-tenant issues, and how to get financial assistance and grants for paying rent, storage costs, moving expenses or other housing costs in the Minneapolis MN area.
+Find information on eviction prevention programs, free legal advice for landlord-tenant issues, and how to get financial assistance for paying rent, storage costs, moving expenses or other housing costs in the Minneapolis MN area.
 The goal is homeless prevention, so therefore a number of Minneapolis Minnesota non-profits and agencies administer housing and financial hardship programs.
 Thousands of families apply for, and receive, rent help every year from these non-profits, charities, and government program.

 However the agency will not offer rent assistance if the county or city of Minneapolis thinks that the applicant will fall behind again within the next year.
 Phone number - 612-596-1300,

-Birthright – Birthright of Minneapolis can help pregnant women, single moms or those who have a child under one year of age with rental assistance.
-Or they offer shared housing, legal aid around child support, and other resources (as needed). the rent help is provided from 825 Nicollet Mall, Suite 702 Medical Arts Building, Minneapolis, MN, 55402
+Birthright of Minneapolis can help pregnant women, single moms, women fleeing violence or those who have a child under one year of age with rental assistance.
+Or they offer shared housing, legal aid around child support, and other resources (as needed). the rent help is provided from 825 Nicollet Mall, Suite 702 Medical Arts Building, Minneapolis, MN, 55402.
+Call (612) 338-2353.

-Emergency GA, dial 612-596-1900.
-Rent can even be paid to single adults.
+Emergency GA is an option for rental assistance grants.
+Funds can even be paid to single adults.
 Other funds, such as a grant, can be used for energy bills if those could lead to an eviction.
 There is also security deposit (or damage help), funds to pay lease application fees as well as mortgage payment help.
 The goal is to help renters and homeowners have a place to live.

 CEAP- Community Emergency Assistance Program, which is located at 7051 Brooklyn Blvd Brooklyn Center, MN 55429 (phone 763-566-9600) can provide support to those on the verge of homelessness and that have been denied rental assistance from the county and other sources.
 They offer emergency financial services and rent help for those living in the Northwest Suburbs of Hennepin County - Brooklyn Park, Brooklyn Center, and Champlin Park in Hennepin County Minnesota.